ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 ## Submit your program for grading to gradescope

-Once you are satisfied that your program is correct, then it's time to submit it.
-You can submit your program to gradescope by either directly uploading your hello.cpp file or by submitting your code on github.
-We recommend the second option for future labs, so be sure to try it out
+It's time to submit your program to gradescope.
+Go to [www.gradescope.com](www.gradescope.com).
+Log into our class website.
+Select this assignment.
+Then click on the "Submit" button on the bottom right corner.

-<strong>Please remember that you must submit the program to obtain any credit for the assignment; just completing the program is not enough.</strong>
+You will be given the option of directly uploading files from your local machine or submitting the code in a github repo.
+We recommend you try out both options.
+In the future, we will insist that you maintain all your code in github repos and submit via github.
+This will avoid discrepancies between the versions of your code that our staff sees on github and the one you submitted for grading,

-Congratulations on completing the workflow for completing a programming assignment using the tools that we will be using for this class aka: gradescope and github.
-In the next labs we will integrate using the command line interface of github in this workflow
+Congratulations on completing the workflow for CS24 programming assignments using the tools that we will be using for this class aka: gradescope and github.
+In the next labs we will integrate the command line interface of github into this workflow